 I’m interested in your thoughts on ISO 31000 and if you find it helpful in its stated purpose of protecting and creating value.
 Feel free to comment below or join the conversation on LinkedIn.

 This article is the first in a 3-part series examining and comparing the two most common ERM standards – ISO 31000 and COSO.
-I plan to publish my overview of COSO in early March and a comparison piece shortly thereafter.
+I invite you to check out this overview of COSO, plus this piece examining ISO 31000 vs. COSO.

 And if you have identified the ISO 31000 standard as the best fit for your organization but are struggling how to best put it to use, please don’t hesitate to contact me or complete the form below to be added to my coaching and consulting waitlist today!

 Featured image courtesy of NastySensei Sens via Pexels.com